 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

-How to make creamy beef stroganoff
+Check out how to make creamy beef stroganoff with these simple step-by-step instructions:

 Remove the meat and then cook for 2-5 minutes per side until it's been cooked through and the sides have browned.

-remove the meat and place it on a clean plate to the side.
+Remove the meat and place it on a clean plate to the side.

 Add your mushrooms and onions to the skillet and cook until soft and caramelized looking.
 This should take about 5-10minutes.